 Why play: Shorter than standard-sized golf courses, executive courses are popular with those keen to play on a reduced timeframe—and they’re often great value.
 That’s certainly the case at Mylora, a 3,000-yard, par 57 course where most of the holes range between 100 and 200 yards (the longest is 320 yards).
 That’ll give you plenty of time to check out the clubhouse restaurant.
 If you’re planning to play here more than once, consider a multi-visit pass/punch card.

-Dining: Harrison’s is now open for lunch and dinner, from 11:30am to 8:00pm.
+Dining: Harrison’s (closed for Wintertime) is now open for lunch and dinner, from 11:30am to 8:00pm.
 Lunch and dinner-wise, you’ll find everything from chicken wings to cheeseburgers (starters and main courses range from $5 to $17).

 Location: 9911 Sidaway Road